archetype-themes/plugin-theme-component/docs/Contributing.md

 CLI stands for Command Line Interface

-bin/archie.js is the entrypoint Archie's CLI processing
+bin/archie.js is the CLI's entrypoint

 The CLI Sub-folder should only contain files pertaining to Shell execution and management.
 It should analyze command input and call appropriate Factories, Builders and Installers when necessary.

 ### Phase 2: Factory Folder